• Blogs

 A Little Context

 Ethereum is undergoing a multi-stage strategic upgrade plan developed by its core developers.
 This plan, called the Ethereum Roadmap, addresses issues such as limited scalability, high gas fees, and centralization concerns associated with the Ethereum blockchain.
 It started with the Merge upgrade of 2022 that marked the transition of Ethereum from a PoW (Proof-of-Work) to a PoS (Proof-of-Stake) consensus blockchain.
-Then came another crucial upgrade called Dencun upgrade, a fusion of the “Deneb'' and “Cancun” upgrades, in March 2024 to introduce several improvements.
-Now, Ethereum developers are working on another crucial launch, the Ethereum Pectra upgrade, to improve performance further.
+Then came another crucial upgrade called the Dencun upgrade, a fusion of the “Deneb'' and “Cancun” upgrades, in March 2024 to introduce several improvements.
+Now, Ethereum developers have served another crucial launch, the much awaited Ethereum Pectra upgrade, to improve the performance further.

 The Ethereum Pectra Upgrade

-The Ethereum Pectra Upgrade will be even more significant and power-packed than the Dencun upgrade.
+The Ethereum Pectra Upgrade is even more significant and power-packed than the Dencun upgrade.

 The Pectra upgrade consists of two planned upgrades- Prague (for the execution layer) and Electra (for the consensus layer).
-By combining both, the Ethereum Pectra Upgrade will introduce multiple helpful improvements to Ethereum, making it more optimized, convenient and flexible than ever.
+By combining both, the Ethereum Pectra Upgrade introduces multiple helpful improvements to Ethereum, making it more optimized, convenient and flexible than ever.

 The key enhancement from Pectra upgrade’s EPIs is EIP-7702, which aims to improve the user experience of crypto wallets by bringing account abstraction to Ethereum.
 EIP-7251 will induce another important change by allowing validators to increase the maximum amount they can stake from 32 to 2048 ETH.
 Petra will also implement many more improvements, which we will discuss in the later sections.